lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab1.md

 * Think about what `main` returns in order to quit the program early.

 ## Grading turnaround
-This classwork will be graded within one week of its due date.
+This lab will be graded within one week of its due date.

 ## Go beyond
 Not required, but here are some things to try if you would like.